-Shopping: There are several malls in Bahrain, however things can be expensive.
+Shopping: There all lots of malls in Bahrain however, everything is expensive.
+If something costs \$30 in the states, it mostly likely will cost 30BD here.
 Many people opt to have furniture or clothing made which is a surprisingly affordable alternative from purchasing it at a store.
 There are numerous grocery stores within the local community that are reasonably priced.
-The local grocery stores are convenient and easy to navigate, as most items are labeled in English.
-The NEX on NSA Bahrain does offer a grocery section that carries your everyday essential items.
+The NEX on NSA Bahrain does do price matching and has a decent supply of Western-style foods.
+The local grocery stores are convenient, easy to find, and many offer delivery services.

-Drinking Water: You can buy a water dispenser and have inexpensive delivery service.
-You can brush your teeth, do dishes and cook with the tap water but it is not recommended for drinking.
+You can't drink the water.
+You can buy a water dispenser and have inexpensive delivery service.
+You can brush your teeth, do dishes and even cook with the tap water (use tap water to rinse and even cook vegetables, but not to boil food where the water is absorbed -like rice).